 Distributed tracing tool evaluation framework:

-- Core functionality of distributed tracing tools (observability, troubleshooting, testing, collaboration)
+- Core functionality of distributed tracing tools (observability & monitoring, troubleshooting, testing, collaboration)

 - Developer workflow integrations